qgears/quickjs/README.md

 # quickjs

-Example minimal embedded Jetty+JS client
+Example minimal embedded Jetty+JS client.

+The values of the input fields are sent to the server on each change.
+The bottom part is refreshed through the server.

 ## Disclaimer